d-tork/d-tork.github.io/index.md

 The beauty of all of this is that internet speeds are terrible here, and streaming services sort of expect their American audiences to have what is, today, considered a reasonable connection speed in order to watch content uninterrupted.
 For example, at home I pay for something like 310 Mbps.
-With 4G LTE on my phone in the States I get about 151 Mbps.
-Here it's between 1 and 3.
-Some nights, it's actually more accurate to measure it in kilobits per second (Kbps) rather than megabits.
+With 4G LTE on my phone in the States I get about 150 Mbps.
+Here, it's between 1 and 3.
+Some nights, it's actually more accurate to measure in kilobits per second (Kbps) instead of megabits.

 As a paying customer of these services, I'm afforded the ability to download shows and movies for offline viewing.
 But what would ordinarily take me 18 seconds to download now takes at least an hour